zig-gamedev/zig-gamedev/README.md

 The goal of the project is to build a **toolbox of libraries** for game developers.
 A lot of effort is put to make those libraries **robust, consistent and performant**.
 Developer is free to use them all or only some of them.
 Project is being developed by contributors and by **one full-time developer**.

-Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.
+Please see [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) and our [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) for the details.

 To get started on Windows/Linux/Mac try out [physically based rendering (wgpu)](https://github.com/michal-z/zig-gamedev/tree/main/samples/physically_based_rendering_wgpu) sample: